MadSimple/hyperreadable/README.md

 <br>

 Atkinson Hyperlegible is a great typeface but with a few design choices that were still difficult to get accustomed to after extensive usage.
-Hyperreadable changes these and makes some minor alterations for a more neutral look.
+Hyperreadable changes these and makes some minor alterations for a more neutral look while keeping a good amount of legibility.

 <img width="1026" height="180" alt="image" src="https://github.com/user-attachments/assets/7ba7bc86-1032-4f70-b0c4-692293b32baf" />